Atlas: Outside Help Market

 Cluster grid

-The hub should help a reader arrive from their own confusion, not from the site owner’s filing system.
+The hub should help a owner arrive from their own confusion, not from the site owner’s filing system.

 Symptoms